 Review Your Account Statements

-Carefully review statements sent to you from your financial institutions to ensure that all of your account activity is valid.
+Carefully review statements sent to you from your healthcare providers, insurance company, and financial institutions to ensure that all of your account activity is valid.
 Report any questionable charges promptly to the company with which you maintain the account.